Face Fit Testing Tailored to Meet Your Needs

 Which Fit Testing Method is Best for You?

 Full Face Respirators can only be tested using the Quantitative method.
-For other types of Respiratory Protective Equipment (RPE), the best method will depend on factors like location, availability of power, suitable venue, and time constraints.
+For other types of Respiratory Protective Equipment (RPE), the best method will depend on factors like location, availability of power, the suitability of the venue and any time constraints that may apply.

-While Qualitative Face Fit Testing can often be quicker and cause less downtime when organized properly, it’s always a good idea to discuss with the Fit Tester which method is most suitable for your specific needs.
+While Qualitative Face Fit Testing can often be quicker and cause less downtime when conducted effectively, it’s always a good idea to discuss with the Fit Tester which method is most suitable for your specific needs.

 For more details and answers to frequently asked questions, please visit our FAQs page.